 The study was conducted in the fall of 2018 by Automotive News and Deloitte.
-More than 200 women responded to an online survey, representing original equipment manufacturers (OEMs), suppliers, dealers, finance companies, and other organizations throughout the automotive value chain.
+More than 200 women responded to an online survey, representing original equipment manufacturers (OEMs), suppliers, dealers, finance companies and other organisations throughout the automotive value chain.
 The purpose of the study was to generate a broad point of view on how companies can effectively recruit, retain, and advance women in the industry.

 We began our research on the state of women in the auto sector with a few simple questions: Why doesn’t the automotive industry attract a gender-diverse workforce?
 What are the underlying factors that have contributed to the creation of a male-dominated industry?
 And what can auto companies do to create a more gender-diverse workforce?

-Despite these roadblocks, the study revealed some opportunities that auto companies can look to capitalize on in order to build a gender-diverse workforce.
-For example, more than half (53 percent) of the respondents said the promise of competitive remuneration and opportunities for challenging and interesting assignments were the top two reasons they would choose the automotive sector if they were to start their career over again.
-Unfortunately, the opportunity to capitalize on the promise of competitive pay packages is being significantly hampered by a general perception among survey respondents that a wage gap exists between women and men working in the industry.
+Despite these roadblocks, the study revealed some opportunities that auto companies can look to capitalise on in order to build a gender-diverse workforce.
+For example, more than half (53 per cent) of the respondents said the promise of competitive remuneration and opportunities for challenging and interesting assignments were the top two reasons they would choose the automotive sector if they were to start their career over again.
+Unfortunately, the opportunity to capitalise on the promise of competitive pay packages is being significantly hampered by a general perception among survey respondents that a wage gap exists between women and men working in the industry.

 A comparison of the results from the 2015 Women at the wheel survey to the current one suggests that women feel that things are worsening in the sector.
-For example, in 2015, 64 percent of the survey respondents said they had seen a marked or positive change in the automotive industry’s attitude toward women over the previous five years.
-However, only 55 percent expressed the same opinion in the latest survey results.
+For example, in 2015, 64 per cent of the survey respondents said they had seen a marked or positive change in the automotive industry’s attitude towards women over the previous five years.
+However, only 55 per cent expressed the same opinion in the latest survey results.

 The survey results indicate that the automotive industry has some work to do to create, retain, and advance a gender-diverse workplace.
 And the efforts should start from the top—at the industry leadership level.

 To start with, industry leaders should address the problem of underrepresentation of women in the executive ranks.
-The study results suggest that 81 percent of women feel that a key contributor to this issue is a general bias in the industry toward having men in leadership positions.
-Other factors that are hindering the growth of women to senior management positions include unconducive organizational cultural norms (66 percent) and the lack of management support for women (50 percent).
+The study results suggest that 81 per cent of women feel that a key contributor to this issue is a general bias in the industry towards having men in leadership positions.
+Other factors that are hindering the growth of women to senior management positions include unconducive organisational cultural norms (66 per cent) and the lack of management support for women (50 per cent).

 “It was an informal mentoring relationship, but I continued to meet with her until she retired.
 She was a great advocate for me, and it taught me a lot about networking, mentorship, and building those critical relationships,” said Mandi Damman, a General Motors executive who has served in a number of roles, including recently as chief engineer of autonomous vehicles.5